PIK-LPJmL/lpjmlkit/paper.md

 Developing tools for standard tasks, such as input preparation or basic output processing introduces inefficiencies and is error-prone as such on-demand solutions typically lack proper testing and documentation.
-In the natural-sciences, the progressive development of complex process-based numerical models in low-level languages like C comes at the expense of usability, making them accessible only to experienced users [@wilson_best_2014].
+In the natural sciences, the progressive development of complex process-based numerical models in low-level languages like C often comes at the expense of usability, so that they tend to be accessible only to experienced users [@wilson_best_2014].
 *lpjmlkit* has come to break with this trend and serve as a user interface for the LPJmL model, a well-established and widely-used dynamic global vegetation, hydrological and crop model, widely used in the scientific community.\
 LPJmL has been used for more than a decade and was employed by researchers to conduct numerous studies in various research areas related the terrestrial biosphere.
 To this end, the original dynamic global vegetation model (DGVM) LPJ [@Sitch2003] was extended by adding an improved representation of the hydrological cycle [@gerten_terrestrial_2004], by implementing managed land components, forming "LPJmL" (LPJ with *m*anaged *L*and)) [@bondeau_modelling_2007; @rolinski_modeling_2018; @lutz2019simulating;